elgw/dotter/HELP.md

 brew install pkg-config
 ```

-Start MATLAB and add the path of DOTTER to the list of paths.
-Save and restart.
+Start MATLAB, and run `pathtool`, click 'Add Folder...', navigate to the `dotter` folder.
+Press 'Save' and then restart MATLAB.

-You should now be able to start
+From now on you should now be able to start
 DOTTER with the command: `DOTTER` in MATLAB.

 Next you need to compile some function written in C. Do so from the